TestingConferences/testingconferences.github.io/about.md

 ---
 **About**

-TestingConferences.org is a simple list of conferences and workshops in (software) testing published collaboratively with the testing community.
+TestingConferences.org is a simple list of Software Testing conferences and workshops published collaboratively with the testing community.

 **Eligible Conferences**